Child Custody Lawyer NJ

-• How the noncustodial parent will maintain a relationship with the child
+- How the noncustodial parent will maintain a relationship with the child despite the distance

-• The nature of the relationship between the child and each parent
+- The nature of the child’s relationship with each parent.